 Theologically, she defines herself as a spiritual humanist.
 Hers is a theology of this-world, connected to a network of community relationships and to the spiritual power of ancestors who paved the way before her.

-Note that Amanda will not officially join our team until September 1st, when I return from a short summer sabbatical and the full fall schedule resumes here at River Road.
-You will, however, get the chance to meet her when she joins us for worship and community connection on the weekend of April 29th.
+Note that Amanda will not officially join our team until September 1st, when Rev. Nancy returns from a short summer sabbatical and the full fall schedule resumes here at River Road.